IGELsociety/IGEL_website/content/member.md

   - €120 for regular members (professors, researchers, members of institutions);
   - €80 for discount members (students, retirees, and others without regular income )

-You may pay your membership fee either by credit card (via Stripe, on this page) or by arranging for a bank transfer.
+You may pay your membership fee either by credit card and other direct payment methods (via Stripe, on this page) or by arranging for a bank transfer.
 Please choose one of these two forms of payment:

 **Option #1: Money transfer to the IGEL bank account:**